 The menisci are C-shaped wedges of fibrocartilage located between the tibial plateau and femoral condyles.

-Medial meniscus is larger and is attached more firmly than the lateral.
+The medial meniscus is larger and is attached more firmly than the lateral.
 The anterior and posterior horns of both menisci are secured to the tibial plateaus.
-Transverse ligament connects the two menisci anteriorly and posteriorly.
+The transverse ligament connects the two menisci anteriorly and posteriorly.

-The peripheral meniscal rim is loosely connected to the tibia by coronary ligament.
+The peripheral meniscal rim is loosely connected to the tibia by the coronary ligament.

 The tear in the area supplied by arteries is called red tear and in a non-vascular area are called white tear.

 A classification system based on a red or white tear is given below.